gtagency/mlatgt.blog/_posts/2018-1-1-post-title.md

 <p>You can add html directly on here too</p>
 <p>This is especially useful if you want to create interactive visualizations</p>

+If you're adding visualizations, please put any javascript required in `assets/js/201X/...js` where 201X is the current year.

 ## Emojis :poop:
 You can add :kissing_heart: emojis by checking their markups [here](https://gist.github.com/rxaviers/7360908).